-U.S. lawmakers press Boeing CEO on 737 MAX development
+Boeing CEO admits mistakes on key 737 MAX safety system

 “We need answers.
 We need reforms on how commercial aircraft are certified,” and how manufacturers like Boeing “are watched” by regulators, he added.

-Muilenburg had not yet been given a chance to respond to opening comments by DeFazio or other House members.
+Muilenburg began his opening remarks by turning and looking directly at family members of the victims seated closely behind him as he apologized for the 346 lives lost in crashes in Ethiopia and Indonesia.

-In an earlier statement, DeFazio said the panel is aware of “at least one case where a Boeing manager implored the then-vice president and general manager of the 737 program to shut down the 737 MAX production line because of safety concerns.”
+In an earlier statement, DeFazio said the panel was aware of “at least one case where a Boeing manager implored the then-vice president and general manager of the 737 program to shut down the 737 MAX production line because of safety concerns.”
 Boeing did not comment Tuesday on the allegation.

-The hearing, the highest-profile congressional scrutiny of commercial aviation safety in years, heaps pressure on a newly rejiggered Boeing senior management team fighting to repair trust with airline customers and passengers shaken by an eight-month safety ban on its 737 MAX following two crashes that killed 346 people.
+The hearing, the highest-profile congressional scrutiny of commercial aviation safety in years, heaps pressure on a newly rejiggered Boeing senior management team fighting to repair trust with airline customers and passengers shaken by an eight-month safety ban on its 737 MAX following the two crashes.

 Muilenburg told reporters on Wednesday he believes the allegation was in response to concerns about a change in the increase of the production rate.
 He said Boeing was aware of those concerns and had acknowledged them.